KyloIO/kylo-docs/tips-tricks/TroubleshootingandTips.rst

     root@sandbox ~# vi /etc/hadoop/conf/hadoop-env.sh
     export JAVA_HOME=/usr/lib/jvm/java-1.7.0-openjdk-1.7.0.131-2.6.9.0.el7_3.x86_64/

-5. Re-run Sqoop flow.
+5. Re-run Sqoop flow

+Below steps apply for HDP:

 6. Now that you have verified that the JDK path is correct per Sqoop, make the change permanent (in Ambari).

    a.
-Open the Ambari admin UI
+Open the *Ambari admin UI*.

    b.
-Select the Sqoop client, on the left side navigation list.
+Select the *Sqoop client*, on the left side navigation list.

    c.
-Click the Configs tab.
+Click the *Configs* tab.

    d.
-Open the Advanced sqoop-env div below.
+Open the *Advanced sqoop-env* div.

    e.
-Add the line from Step 4 above to the section, just below the line that reads "Set Hadoop-specific environment...".
+Add the line from Step 4 above to the section, just below the line that reads *Set Hadoop-specific environment...*.

    f.
-Click Save (on the right)
+Click *Save* (on the right).
-   e.
 Add a comment indicating the nature of the change, when prompted.

    g.
-Restart the Sqoop client (top right, Restart button).
+Restart the Sqoop client (top right, *Restart button*).

    h.
 Wait for the restart to complete successfully.

 7. Re-run the Sqoop flow.
 It should work as it did in Step 5.
 If you restart the cluster or Sqoop, the changes will be retained.